A verdant residential locality beside the River Ravensbourne on the west side of Lewisham

 Council housing was built in Ladywell after each of the world wars, but some former meadows were left open because they were liable to regular inundation when the Ravensbourne overflowed.
 These now constitute Ladywell Fields, a 46-acre park divided by the railway lines into three separate sections.
 The creation of weirs and levées eliminated the flooding problem and sections of the fields were taken for the creation of Ladywell Arena, on the border with Catford, and a major extension of University Hospital Lewisham.

 Ladywell leisure centre opened in 1965, in what is really Lewisham itself rather than Ladywell.
 It was colourfully revamped in 2004 but has since been superseded by the Glass Mill leisure centre, which opened in June 2013 on Loampit Vale, opposite Lewisham station.
-There were hopes that the old centre might be converted to a cinema but the building was quickly demolished and replaced by a kind of pop-up village of 24 homes on the upper floors, with an enterprise hub, creative workspace, retail space and café at street level.
-The building will remain here until 2020, by which time it is hoped that a long-term plan for the site will have been developed and approved.
+There were hopes that the old centre might be converted to a cinema but the building was quickly demolished and replaced by a kind of pop-up village called PLACE/Ladywell, with 24 homes on the upper floors and an enterprise hub, creative workspace, retail space and café at street level.
+PLACE was to have remained here until 2020, by which time it was hoped that a long-term plan for the site would have been developed and approved.
+However, the council subsequently decided that it will “remain for the foreseeable future” – but will ultimately be replaced by approximately 100 “new, affordable high quality council homes for local people in housing need.”

 The residents of Ladywell ward tend to be relatively young and well-educated.

 Henry Williamson, the celebrated author of Tarka the Otter (but who was less well regarded for his fascist connections), grew up in Eastern Road.
 In 1984 the Henry Williamson Society and Lewisham council placed a commemorative plaque on the house where he spent the greater part of his childhood and youth, and which is the setting for the early volumes of A Chronicle of Ancient Sunlight.

 Postal districts: SE13, SE4 and SE6